 Before I became a professional home inspector, I imagined it was a lot like a TV show, where I look at an issue and loudly proclaim: “this is X, will cost Y and will take Z to complete!”
-The truth is that while many issues are black and white (i.e. missing safety devices) many defects I come across require me to draw upon my vast knowledge of building systems to evaluate.
+The truth is that while some issues are black and white (i.e. missing safety devices) many defects I come across require me to draw upon my vast knowledge of building systems to evaluate.
 Here are just a few examples of symptoms that can be anything from cosmetic to catastrophic.

 One of the most concerning things a homeowner can face is a home that is sinking on one side.
 This can be a very expensive repair and in extreme situations it may even be cheaper to rebuild the entire house!
 While that sounds terrifying in reality this is a rare situation: nearly every home has foundation cracks and they are generally not a big deal.
 There are a number of variables I look at:

-Methane gas not only unhealthy and explosive in large concentrations but smells terrible and can be very concerning.
+Methane gas is not only unhealthy and explosive in large concentrations but smells terrible and can be very concerning.
 If a home smells of sewage, this could mean a sewer line clog or even worse, a break.
-Both are expensive to remedy and are disruptive to a home’s occupants.
+Both are expensive to remedy and are very disruptive to a home’s occupants.
 Before waving the white flag and calling for a plumber, an inspector knows to check a few things first, particularly the home’s toilets.
 These are the only fixtures where the waste pipes do not have a trap to prevent sewer gas from escaping (they are in the toilet itself) and over time the wax seal keeping it in place to the floor will crack and loosen, leading to the unpleasant smell.
-This is a relatively minor repair and can be easily completed by the homeowner.
+This is a relatively minor repair and can be completed by the homeowner or a handyman.

 I recently had a real estate agent ask me how much of a concern Asbestos is for home buyers.
 The short answer is that it depends on where in the home it is located.
 If you follow this blog, you already know that Asbestos is very dangerous to long term health but only when in a friable (easily crumbled) state, where loose fibres can coat the lungs over time.
 If a house has asbestos (and a significant number of homes, particularly on the Halifax Peninsula or Downtown Dartmouth likely do), my advice will vary based on where the potential asbestos is located.
 If it is discovered in flooring tiles or siding the best option would be to leave it alone but it is in insulation, I generally suggest either covering or preferably having a qualified abatement contractor remove it.
-Ideally, I would love to wave a magic wand and remove all asbestos from homes but in reality, it is very expensive and time consuming to completely remove safely from a structure.
+Ideally, I would love to wave a magic wand and remove all asbestos from homes but in reality, it is very expensive and time consuming to completely remove asbestos safely from a structure.

 Just like a doctor will usually suggest not searching the internet for symptoms, as a homeowner you should be cautious when looking at information online.
 There is a lot of scary information about topics such as Polybutylene Pipes, Flammable Insulation and Dangerous Decks but reality is far more subjective than the blanket statements I often see.
 These symptoms can suggest a wide variety of conditions but in my experience, they are usually on the mild end of the spectrum.

-While I pride myself on being incredibly thorough in my inspections, the simple fact is that we home inspectors simply do not have the time to document every single issue within a home: as much as I am proud of being extremely thorough and meticulous, I know it is important to maximize my time by focusing more effort on the big issues that greatly impact safety, efficiency and/or have a significant financial impact.
+While I pride myself on being incredibly thorough in my inspections, the simple fact is that we home inspectors simply do not have the time to document every single issue within a home: as much as I am proud of being meticulous, I know it is important to maximize my time by focusing more effort on the big issues that greatly impact safety, efficiency and/or have a significant financial impact.
 Here are some examples of where I focus my attention:

 I recently did an inspection where the roof was not visible from ground level and was approximately 20 feet off the ground.
-It was a struggle to get a good look at it but I am glad I took the time to do that.
+It was a struggle to get a good look at it, but I am glad I took the time to do that.
 To put it nicely the roof was in very bad shape and needing a roofing contractor to evaluate it and replace the shingles as soon as possible.
 Not only are roof jobs expensive but contractors are usually booked well in advance and even small leaks can cause significant damage.

 I have previously touched on this in a past blog post: not only is a home’s electrical system very important from a safety point of view (electricity kills and electrical fires are far too common) but also from a functional point of view.
 Due to skyrocketing housing costs the average size of a household is growing along with their electrical needs.
 For example, a system designed for 2-3 people can encounter significant issues and require expensive upgrades to accommodate a household of 6.
-I also see a concerning lack of smoke and CO detectors.
+I also see a concerning lack of smoke and Carbon Monoxide (CO) detectors.

-While foundation cracks are very common and usually a result of simple settling (all buildings settle), some cracks can be symptoms of major structural problems that can cost well into the 5 figures to correct.
-Fortunately, while catastrophic problems are rare it goes without saying not something I want to miss.
+While foundation cracks are very common and usually a result of simple settling (ALL buildings settle), some cracks can be symptoms of major structural problems that can cost well into the 5 figures to correct.
+Fortunately, while catastrophic problems are rare it goes without saying it is not something I want to miss.

 HVAC (Heating, Ventilation & Air Conditioning)

 I can’t tell you how many homes I have inspected that are missing floor drains, particularly near washers located on the top level of a home.
-When we moved into our home, the water tank burst before we could arrange a replacement.
-I quickly learned that the floor drain was covered by rigid insulation (and that's another blog post!) and we woke up to a flooded basement on day three.
+When we moved into our home, the water tank burst before we could arrange a replacement and we woke up to a flooded basement on day three as the drain was covered by rigid insulation (and that's another blog post!) and I did not yet get a chance to correct it.
 It can be difficult to add proper drains but at least a home buyer can be aware of the potential issues from a washing machine or water tank.

 This list is by no means exhaustive but merely a sample of what is important to be focused on during an inspection.
-I am not as concerned about the $100 issues as I am the $10,000 issues and how to identify a potential money pit or an unsafe home.
-Next week I will look at areas I do not focus as much attention to and why.
+I am not as concerned about finding the $100 issues as I am the $10,000 issues and how to identify a potential money pit or an unsafe home.